GENI-NSF/geni-tools/README-stitching.txt

 client, the Stitching Computation Service, the AL2S aggregate, as well as stitching implementations at aggregates).
 Therefore, bugs and rough edges are expected.
-Please note failure conditions, expect occasional failures, and report any apparent bugs on the [GENI Users mailing list](https://groups.google.com/forum/#!forum/geni-users).
+Please note failure conditions, expect occasional failures, and report any apparent bugs on the [https://groups.google.com/forum/#!forum/geni-users GENI Users mailing list].

 As with Omni errors, when reporting problems please include as much detail as possible: